-In Europe every being is estimated, and every country valued, in proportion to their show and splendor.
-In a private station I have not a wish for expensive living, but, whatever my fair countrywomen may think, and I hear they envy my situation, I will most joyfully exchange Europe for America, and my public for a private life.
-I am really surfeited with Europe, and most heartily long for the rural cottage, the purer and honester manners of my native land, where domestic happiness reigns unrivalled, and virtue and honor go hand in hand.
+In Europe every Being is estimated, and every country valued, in proportion to their shew and splendor.
+In a private station I have not a wish for expensive living, but whatever my Fair Countrywomen may think, and I hear they envy my situation.
+I will most joyfully exchange Europe for America, and my publick for a private life.
+I am really surfeited with Europe, and most Heartily long for the rural cottage, the purer and honester manners of my native Land, where domestick happiness reigns unrivalled, and virtue and honor go hand in hand.
 I hope one season more will give us an opportunity of making our escape.
-At present we are in the situation of Sterne's starling.242
+At present we are in the situation of Sterns's starling.